 We are a small operation helped by volunteers so don’t have set opening hours – best make an appointment if you need to see us.
 Related to this, please also don’t leave donations outside the workshop if we are not there, they tend to go walkies.
 Just let us know first to arrange a time before making a trip.

-We are a kind of breakers yard for used bike parts if you need something more affordable or hard to find and do fixes on bikes showing you how BUT we are NOT a retail shop selling new bikes and new parts and don’t get involved in warranty/manufacturers servicing type work, if you need this take/send it back to where you got it or there’s plenty of good bike shops in our area – try our friends at: Hargroves Cycles (Totton), Boost Bike Hub (Brockenhurst), New Forest Cycling (Burley), The Woods Cyclery (Lyndhurst), The Forge Cycleworks (Ringwood) or Primera Sports (Bournemouth).
+We are a kind of breakers yard for used bike parts if you need something more affordable or hard to find and do fixes on bikes showing you how BUT we are NOT a retail shop selling new bikes and new parts and don’t get involved in warranty/manufacturers servicing type work on your new steed, if you need this take/send it back to where you got it or there’s plenty of good bike shops in our area – try our friends at: Hargroves Cycles (Totton), Boost Bike Hub (Brockenhurst), New Forest Cycling (Burley), The Woods Cyclery (Lyndhurst), The Forge Cycleworks (Ringwood) or Primera Sports (Bournemouth).
 Thanks!

-There are some pictures in the gallery section of recent bikes done but as ever it’ll probably be out of date, for more up to date info on what we have done or are generally up to, do look and like (or whatever it is you do) the Facebook and Twitter links on this website or via our id @newforestbike.
+There are some pictures in the gallery section of recent bikes done but as ever it’ll probably be out of date, for more up to date info on what we have done or are generally up to, do look and like (or whatever it is you do) the Facebook and Twitter links on this website or via our social media id @newforestbike.